Divij-Agarwal-42/Distraction-blocker/README.md

 ### Timeout Feature

 To reduce the addictive nature of YouTube videos and shorts, the extension provides a timeout feature.
-It also helps in preventing infinite scrolling through shorts.
+It also helps in preventing you from endlessly scrolling YouTube shorts.

 ###  Break Feature